MariaBeili/IRWA-2025-G_003/project_progress/part_3/README.md

 # Part 3: Ranking & Filtering
-This part we focus on ranking methids, how we tested them with the queries from Part2, how to run the code and where all the outputs are stired.
+This part we focus on ranking methods, how we tested them with the queries from Part2, how to run the code and where all the outputs are stired.

 ## What this part of the project does
 The goal of Part 3 is to experiemnt with different ranking approaches in a search engine.
 All queries follow *AND semantics*, so a document is only retrieved if ti contains all the query terms.